kristi11/ww-filament/README.md

    `--user=1` is the `id` of the user that will be the `super admin`.
 You can change it to whatever user you want to be the `super admin`.

-11. Link the storage folder.
+11. Link the storage folder:
     ```bash
     php artisan storage:link
     ```
-12. Run the application.
+12. Run the application:
     ```bash
     php artisan serve
     ```
-13. Visit your application in the browser.
+13. Visit your application in the browser:
     ```
     http://localhost:8000
     ```